Deion Sanders: Media appearances and pop culture fame

 In 2008, Sanders and his wife starred in the reality show Deion & Pilar: Prime Time Love, centering on them and their five children living in the small town of Prosper, Texas.
 That same year, he appeared with his family on Celebrity Family Feud in the July 22, 2008, episode, competing against Caitlyn and Kris Jenner, Kim, Kourtney and Khloé Kardashian.

 Sanders appeared as himself in the fourth season of The League, playing a prospective buyer of Andre's apartment.

 In 2014, Sanders was featured in an episode of Running Wild with Bear Grylls, where he and Grylls hiked in the desert of southern Utah for two days, rappelling down canyon walls and later climbing up a mesa.

-Sanders served as an alumni captain for Team Sanders in the 2014 Pro Bowl.
+Sanders served as an alumnus captain for Team Sanders in the 2014 Pro Bowl.
 He also re-joined CBS Sports as a studio analyst for Thursday games only.

 In 2015, he competed against singer Justin Bieber in an episode of Spike's Lip Sync Battle and won with performances of "Play That Funky Music" by Wild Cherry and "Like a Virgin" by Madonna.

 Sanders and his girlfriend Tracey Edmonds were featured together on an episode of Tiny House Nation that first aired on January 21, 2017.

 In 2018, Sanders appeared in disguise on Undercover Boss; he met with youth coaches and the less fortunate; it aired on CBS.

 Sanders is featured in the docuseries Coach Prime, which follows his career as a college football head coach.

 Sanders appeared on Hell's Kitchen when he and several Stand Together contributors had their dinner cooked by the Blue Team during charity night.